Sonofermionescence: Fermions from Ringing Bubble of Sonoluminescence

 We have organized the paper in the following manner.
-In Sec.\ref{bubble_dynamics}, we begin with a brief discussion about the dynamics of the bubble in fluid and possible experimental setup for the Sononeutrinoescence event.
+In Sec.\ref{bubble_dynamics}, we begin with a brief discussion about the dynamics of the bubble in fluid and possible experimental setup for the Sonofermionescence event.
 This section also serves to illustrate the construction of the analog-acoustic metric in terms of the radial dynamics of the bubble.
-Next, in Sec.\ref{eom.ferm} we formulate the governing equations of the minimally coupled fermion field in the time dependent background and follow the necessary steps for the canonical quantization of the classical fermion field.
-In Sec.\ref{num.spec} we define the suitable observable quantity, neutrino number spectrum, for the experimental measurement, followed by the neutrino energy flux in Sec.\ref{energyflux}, and we demonstrate the corresponding results obtained using numerical computation.
+Next, in Sec.\ref{eom.ferm} we formulate the governing equations of the minimally coupled fermion field in the time-dependent background and follow the necessary steps for the canonical quantization of the classical fermion field.
+In Sec.\ref{num.spec} we define the suitable observable quantity, fermion number spectrum, for the experimental measurement, followed by the fermion energy flux in Sec.\ref{energyflux}, and we demonstrate the corresponding results obtained using numerical computation.
 Finally, we conclude with possible future scenarios.

-We will use the metric signature as $(-,+,+,+)$ and follow the natural units, $\hbar=c=G=1$, throughout the discussion.
+Note that we will use the metric signature as $(-,+,+,+)$ and follow the natural units, $\hbar=c=G=1$, throughout the discussion.
 Also, Latin alphabets are used for the flat space time indices, while Greek alphabets are utilized to denote the curved space time indices.